purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 # 🚛 Nuclear Loading & Unloading Monitoring Challenge
-Welcome abroad!
+Welcome aboard!

-This project focuses on monitoring the loading and unloading of spent nuclear fuel during its transport from the generation site to the repository in Northern Ontario.
+At Canadian National Laboratories (CNL), spent nuclear fuel is loaded into nuclear flasks and then transported from the generation site to the repository in Northern Ontario to a new waste site located in Ingrace.
+One of the most crucial moments of this process is loading and unloading the nuclear flasks.
+The challenge presented is making this process safer and more secure.
+More information can be found here. ([insert link](https://uofwaterloo.sharepoint.com/:w:/r/sites/tm-eng-engineeringideasclinic/_layouts/15/Doc.aspx?sourcedoc=%7B64B1861D-5FC8-454E-A262-28F26CA1BE14%7D&file=New%20Case%20Study.docx&action=default&mobileredirect=true))

+Including:
+- If the flask is secured to the truck
+- If the state of the flask
+- The number of people in the loading zone
+- authorization of the people

 The transfer of a nuclear flask containing spent fuel is one of the most vulnerable stages in the transportation process.
 Even with strict oversight, accidents can still occur.
 Your challenge is to design a solution that enhances safety and reliability by improving how the loading and unloading process is monitored.